 Some rumours claimed that the device will come with Androidv4.2.1 Jelly Bean out of the box.
 However, other rumours say that the device will run with Androidv5.0, Key Lime Pie.

-Amidst the rumours, Samsung released no official comment yet on the rumours surrounding Samsung Galaxy S4.
+Samsung released no official comment yet on the rumours surrounding Samsung Galaxy S4.

 To contact the editor, e-mail: